-The Cabell Huntington Hospital Surgery Center (CHHSC) is actually a department of Cabell Huntington Hospital that is located across the street from the hospital.
-It is an ambulatory surgery center that specializes in a wide range of outpatient, same-day surgical procedures, offering the same fully equipped facilities and technology as the hospital, but in a smaller, more intimate setting.
+Located across the street from the main campus, the Cabell Huntington Hospital Surgery Center (CHHSC) specializes in a wide range of outpatient, same-day surgical procedures, offering the same fully equipped facilities and technology as the hospital, but in a smaller, more intimate setting.
 Please review the information below about having surgery at the Cabell Huntington Hospital Surgery Center.
-If your surgery is scheduled in the Surgery Department at Cabell Huntington Hospital, please review the information here.

 To expedite your admission process, the pre-operative nurse will call you prior to your surgery to review information about your health and answer any questions you may have.
 If you use sign language or need assistance reading and/or speaking English, please let the nurse know if you need help arranging for an interpreter.